rsocket/rsocket/FAQ.md

 Additionally, we have stuck within connection-oriented semantics of HTTP/2 and TCP so that connection behavior is not abnormal or special.

 Beyond those factors, TCP has existed since 1977.
 We do not expect it to be eliminated in the near future.
 Quic looks to be a legit alternative to TCP in the coming years.
-Since HTTP/2 is already working over Quic, we see no reason why ReactiveSocket will not also work over Quic.
+Since HTTP/2 is already working over Quic, we see no reason why RSocket will not also work over Quic.

 #### Prioritization, QoS, OOB

 Prioritization, QoS, OOB is allowed with metadata, app-level logic and app control of emission.
-ReactiveSocket does not enforce a queuing model, nor an emission model, nor a processing model.
+RSocket does not enforce a queuing model, nor an emission model, nor a processing model.
 To be effective with QoS, it would need to control all aspects.
 This is not realistically possible without cooperation from the app logic as well as the underlying network layer (which would be a huge layering violation as well).
 It's the same reason why HTTP/2 does not go into that area either and simply provides a means to express intent.
-With metadata, ReactiveSocket doesn't even need to do that.
+With metadata, RSocket doesn't even need to do that.

 #### Why is cancellation required?